Fathers’ Rights And Parental Alienation

-Many fathers assume that the mother has the upper hand in a divorce, custody or parental rights proceeding.
+Many fathers assume the mother has the upper hand in divorce, custody or parental rights proceedings.

-While this may have been true in the past, this is not the practice today.
+While this may have been true in the past, it is not true today.
 Tennessee family law courts look at what is in the best interest of the child — and this is commonly accomplished when both parents are involved in the child’s life.

 Whether you are anxious to protect your parental rights during divorce or seeking to establish paternity of your child and gain rights, you need an attorney who understands how to advocate on your behalf.

-At Bulloch, Fly, Hornsby & Evans PLLC Attorneys at Law, in Murfreesboro, Tennessee, we are an established Tennessee law firm with extensive experience handling high-conflict family law matters.
-We often represent fathers, both in divorce and paternity proceedings, who are seeking a legal advocate.
+At Bulloch, Fly, Hornsby & Evans PLLC Attorneys at Law, in Murfreesboro, we are an established law firm with extensive experience handling high-conflict family law matters.
+We often represent fathers, both in divorce and paternity proceedings, who need a legal advocate.

 Some of our lawyers have been recognized as a Super Lawyer and voted top 100 trial lawyers by The National Trial Lawyers, an association made up of a select group of attorneys who have exhibited stringent skill sets in the practice of law.

-Let us fight to protect or establish your relationship with your children.
+Let us fight to protect or establish the relationships with your children.

 Establishing Paternity For Nonmarried Fathers

-It is not uncommon for a mother to try to turn the children against the father, usually by telling them lies or giving them information that they are too young to understand.
+It is not uncommon for a parent to try to turn the children against the father, usually by telling the children lies or giving them information that they are too young to understand.
 This is known as parental alienation.
-Tennessee family law courts will not hesitate to take appropriate action if suspected actions are taking place.
+Tennessee family law courts will not hesitate to take appropriate action if this is taking place.

-If you suspect your children’s mother is attempting to alienate you from your child, turn to our legal team.
-We can help advocate for your rights and stop such conduct from continuing.
+If you suspect your children’s mother is trying to alienate you from your child, turn to our legal team.
+We can help advocate for your rights and stop the conduct from continuing.